Digital Displays in Museums: Improving Engagement and Flow

 Used well, digital displays complement artefacts rather than compete with them, offering context where it’s most helpful.
 Digital signage allows museums to immerse visitors in history rather than simply describe it.

 For example: a screen might guide visitors through a virtual reconstruction of a Norman castle at its peak, highlighting key features and moments as they explore, or invite them to engage with the story through short, interactive quizzes.
-In more reflective spaces, digital displays can present archival footage, reconstructions or first-hand interviews alongside artefacts, helping visitors connect with the human stories behind major historical events.
+In more reflective spaces, digital displays can present archival footage, reconstructions or first-hand interviews alongside artefacts, encouraging visitors to connect with the human stories behind major historical events.

 Support a Broader Range of Visitors